Moulsford Railway Bridge: Second bridge

 By the 1870s, capacity along the railway was becoming noticeably constrained by a lack of capacity, leading to pressure to widen the line wherever possible.
 During 1892, the section of the line around the bridge was expanded to a quadruple track arrangement; to accommodate this, the construction of a second bridge was necessary.
 It was built alongside the upstream side of the original, being connected to it by a series of girders and brick bridgelets.
 The two bridges are also joined together at the deck level by a series of vaulted brick footbridges.

 The design of the second bridge was, like many other structures built for the expansion, was intentionally designed to be sympathetic to Brunel's original bridge; thus, it shares many similarities, such as identical profile and dimensions, to the first bridge.
 It also has several differences, such as the lack of stone quoins, while the plain uncut bricks form a jagged pattern where they meet the faces of the bridge.
 The second bridge is also somewhat narrower than the first, having been built to carry a pair of standard gauge tracks.

 In relation to the original bridge, it is often referred to as the 'east' or 'relief' bridge.
 The second bridge has typically been regarded as possessing less intrinsic merit than the first one.

 Alterations

-During the 1970s, the Great Western Mail Line was subject to extensive reengineering work to enable 125 MPH running for the newly introduced Intercity 125 services; accordingly, some changes were made to Moulsford Railway Bridge.
+During the 1970s, the Great Western Main Line was subject to extensive reengineering work to enable 125 MPH running for the newly introduced Intercity 125 services; accordingly, some changes were made to Moulsford Railway Bridge.
 Work on constructing safety refuges commenced, despite protection from preservation orders and objections filed by council authorities; British Rail's chief engineering at Reading was allegedly unhappy with the work, resulting in alternative plans being filed and subsequently enacted.
 Between March and July 2016, national rail infrastructure owner Network Rail commissioned contractors to perform repairs and cleaning activities to the two bridges; this involved the temporary staged closure of each arch to river traffic.